GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/mv3-overview/index.md

 This article summarizes the features and major changes introduced by Manifest V3.
-For help migrating Manifest V2 extensions to Manifest V3, or to better understand the architectural impact of these changes, see also the [Manifest V3 migration guide](/docs/extensions/mv3/intro/mv3-migration/).
+For help migrating Manifest V2 extensions to Manifest V3, or to better understand the architectural effect of these changes, see also the [Manifest V3 migration guide](/docs/extensions/mv3/intro/mv3-migration/).

 Manifest V3 is available beginning with Chrome